napari/napari.github.io/dev/_sources/developers/coredev/core_dev_guide.md

 of the code base, you are vouching for changes you merge.
 Please take that responsibility seriously.

+## Release responsibilities

+`napari` ships on a monthly cadence; see the [release policy](napari-release) for the full process.
+As a core team member, you are expected to:

+- **Own the milestones you set.** The person who adds a milestone to a pull request is responsible for driving it to a mergeable state, either by working with the PR author to review and approve, or by pushing changes themselves on their own PRs or if the original author is unresponsive or unable to continue working on the PR.
+- **Communicate with the release manager.** If you own open milestoned PRs you must regularly communicate their status to the release manager after the first alpha has been released, and work with them to get the PR merged.
+- **Justify highlights.** If you add the `highlight` label to a pull request, provide the motivation plus a draft highlight note and any required images or videos, so the release manager does not have to re-review already-merged PRs.
+- **Respect the release timeline.** Features and enhancements must be ready before the first release candidate; documentation, bug fixes, and maintenance may merge during the rc phase.
+A feature that misses a release ships a month later — it should not be a reason to delay a release.
+- **Be aware of your PR's dependencies.** Sometimes your PR requires auxiliary changes in other repos, e.g. napari-plugin-manager, napari-metadata, etc., before napari can be released.
+Make a conscious effort when close to release to identify such dependencies and communicate them on the PR, and explicitly to the release manager.
+Account for these in your estimates of how long it will take to get the PR/feature fully ready for release.

 ## Documentation and website

 For details on how the documentation and website are built, see